xvnpw/xvnpw.github.io/content/posts/threat_modeling_101.md

 ### Rapid Threat Model Prototyping

 I could not mention Geoffrey Hill and his [Rapid Threat Model Prototyping](https://github.com/geoffrey-hill-tutamantic/rapid-threat-model-prototyping-docs).
 In his view, the most important is **data**, and those should be protected at most.
 He is also focused on **countermeasures** and not threats.
 I can understand that, if team is not doing anything to stop threats before implementation, fast and easy to perform technique is big plus.
-There is one caveat in my opinion, this technique is coming with assumed risk appetite of organization.
+There is one caveat in my opinion, this technique is coming with assumed risk assessment.
 If you want to know more check this [OWASP DevSlop](https://www.youtube.com/watch?v=6eUlRVzcbaU) talk.

 ### Every developer is doing Threat Modeling